How to Participate in Clinical Drug Testing

 Clinical drug trials are controlled testing sessions for medicines that have made it through the previous testing phases required for bringing a new medicine to market.
 Pharmaceutical companies need to be able to test their new medicines on people that are experiencing the conditions the drug was designed to treat.

 The following websites provide lists of current and upcoming new drug trials, criteria and contact information for those wanting to participate.
-Some sites also include information on drug interactions and discussions about the bioethics and safety of participating in new drug trials.
+If you are a health professional, these sites may also provide you with additional information.
+Some of them include information on drug interactions or discussions about bioethics and other topics.

 Biotrax Research Volunteer Support Group has sponsored GPGP.net, a free online directory service for study volunteers.
-This site has extensive listings for the U.S. by state, Canada, the UK and the rest of the world.
+This site has extensive listings for worldwide information.

-ClinicalTrials.gov is a service of the US National Institutes of Health (NIH) developed by the National Library of Medicine.
+ClinicalTrials.gov is a service of the U.S. National Institutes of Health (NIH) developed by the National Library of Medicine.
 Listings can be searched by condition, sponsor or status.
-Sponsors include American government organizations and international companies and institutes.
+Sponsors include American government organizations, international companies and institutes.

 Medical News Today

-Medical News Today provides a website with up-to-the-minute health news including a section devoted to clinical drug trials and a list of links to other clinical trials resources.
+Medical News Today provides a website with up-to-the-minute health news including a section devoted to clinical drug trials and a list of links to other clinical trial resources.

-For information on new drug applications and the progress of new drugs through the FDA, and approvals, Drugs.com is a thorough and accredited reliable source.
-With free registration, you can access restricted documents, get FDA drug alerts and build your own library of drugs and interactions information.
-Though not a resource for upcoming clinical trials, the site contains news articles on currently released clinical trials results.
+For information on the application of new medicines and their progress through the FDA and approval pipeline, Drugs.com is a source of useful, reliable data.
+With free registration, you can access drug documentation, receive FDA drug alerts and build your own library of drug and interaction information.
+Though not a resource for upcoming clinical trials, the site contains news articles on currently released clinical trial results.